AI is redefining the voice of the customer before our eyes

 VoC surveys can inadvertently compromise the same customer experience they’re trying to measure.
 This prompts CX teams to strip down feedback requests so they cause as little inconvenience, delay or interruption as possible—users can rate an hour-long live chat with just a single emoji.
 Even with more “extensive” VoC surveys, you’re still advised to follow general best practices and stick to six questions or less.

-While ease and usability are rarely a bad thing, minimizing this friction also means minimizing potentially critical insights—you may find yourself winning the battle with an effortless VoC survey, but losing the war with the overall customer experience.
+While ease and usability are rarely a bad thing, mitigating this friction also means minimizing potentially critical insights—you may win the battle with an effortless VoC survey, but still lose the war when it comes to understanding the overall customer experience.

 2. Only reflect a tiny vocal minority